-In Etlworks Integrator, it is possible to extract data from and push data into practicably any REST-based or SOAP-based web service.
-The integrator also includes a growing number of built-in connectors to the most commonly used APIs.
+In Etlworks Integrator, it is possible to extract, transform and load data from and into practicably any REST-based or SOAP-based web service.
+The integrator also includes a growing number of native connectors to the most commonly used business applications and APIs.

 - Google Analytics

 - Amazon Marketplace

 - Social networks

 - Premium connectors (more than business 150 applications)